 Sandy beaches are found throughout the United States, ranging from the fine, white sands of Padre Island National Seashore (Texas) to the coarser sands of Cape Lookout National Seashore (North Carolina).
 Sandy beaches are typically associated with passive (trailing edge) margins, a wide continental shelf, and a sedimentary geologic framework.
 These regions often contain barrier structures such as barrier islands, barrier spits, and barrier beaches.
 This image shows the beach and dune complex at Playalinda Beach, Canaveral National Seashore (Florida).
 Dunes protect inland areas from wind, waves, and storm events.
 Vegetation aids dune stability, which decreases beach erosion.

-GravelGravel (cobbles and boulders) beaches are typically found in high-energy coastal environments such as the northeastern United States and along the Pacific coast.
+GravelGravel (cobbles, boulders, and pebbles) beaches are typically found in high-energy coastal environments such as the northeastern United States and along the Pacific coast.
 Rocky coasts are commonly associated with active (leading edge) margins and narrow continental shelf widths.
 These areas typically have an igneous or metamorphic framework, which provide a source of more resistant rocks that form rocky shores.

 - Canaveral National Seashore, Florida [Geodiversity Atlas] [Park Home]

 - Cape Lookout National Seashore, North Carolina [Geodiversity Atlas] [Park Home]

 - Lake Clark National Park, Alaska [Geodiversity Atlas] [Park Home]

 - Padre Island National Seashore, Texas [Geodiversity Atlas] [Park Home]